Oh crap, it’s cold…

 Slava and her family only moved into their two-bedroom flat a month ago.
 Her husband Nikolai made all their furniture (he works as a security guard, and was at work during our visit).
 In the kitchen, one burner on the gas cooker had been left on to help warm the flat up a bit.
 An accordion and a balalaika took pride of place in the front room – along with Kesha, a beautiful karella (a bird similar to a cockatoo) with a yellow head, a grey back, and a little orange blob on either side of her little face.
 Kesha sat quietly in her cage, not saying a word.
 I wasn’t sure whether that was because she doesn’t talk to strangers, or if there was some beef between her and Murchik, the family’s rather enormous grey cat.

 The second distribution of the day takes place in the cultural centre, which was built in 1984 and is used for a variety of community events.
 Nikolai (the director of the centre) gives me a guided tour of the centre, which kind of symbolises the village’s decline.
 On the wall there are pictures of what it was like in the old days, and of the orchards, tobacco plantations and bee-keepers who once lived and worked here.
 When I visit the gents’, I find that they’re using old books as loo paper.
 I can’t read Russian, so I don’t know how important the books are.
-But all the same, something about that level of desperation just feels wrong.
+But all the same, something about that level of desperation just felt wrong.

 The guys give out 240 shoeboxes this visit.
 After they’re done, I chat with a couple of young mums, including Marina (one of about 500 Marinas I encounter on this trip – including the Marina who’s been translating for me).
 She’s married to a fireman and brought her 18-month-old baby girl along (“She’s always hungry, my little girl.
 She’s the first child in our family.”)